-American companies mined over 800,000 tons of asbestos ore during a peak consumption period from the 1920s to the early-1980s.
-Asbestos was a highly-sought commodity used by hundreds of companies turning raw material into over 3,000 different finished products.
+American companies mined over 800,000 tons of asbestos ore during a peak consumption period from the 1920s to the 1980s.
+Hundreds of companies frequently used asbestos, turning raw material into over 3,000 different finished products.

-Many companies were negligent by failing to warn employees and end users about how dangerous asbestos exposure was to their long-term health.
+Many companies failed to warn employees—and the public—about how dangerous asbestos exposure was to their long-term health.

 Asbestos Victims Legal Rights